-By modes, the largest surplus was recorded for mode 3 (EUR 233 billion), with a proportion to total trade (exports - imports/exports + imports) of 8.8 % (Table 2).
-For mode 1, a trade deficit of EUR 14 billion was registered, with a proportion to total trade of 1.1 %.
-The results also show that mode 3 accounts for more than 90 % of the total surplus; modes 1, 2 and 4 taken together generate a surplus of EUR 8 billion while mode 3 alone has a surplus of EUR 233 billion.
+Looking at the balances by modes of supply for 2018, the largest surplus was recorded for mode 3 (€130 billion), with a proportion to total trade [(exports - imports)/(exports + imports)] of 4.7% (Table 2).
+For mode 1, a trade surplus of €4 billion was registered, with a proportion to total trade of 0.3%.
+Mode 2 registered a trade surplus of €25 billion, with a proportion to total trade of 7.0%, at the same time mode 4 with a trade surplus of €26 billion, had the highest proportion to total trade - 14.8%.
+The results also showed that modes 1, 2 and 4 taken together generate a surplus of €55 billion while mode 3 alone has a surplus of €130 billion (Table 2).

-When comparing the EU’s total exports of services (all four modes) with the exports performed through three modes (modes 1, 2 and 4 from ITSS), the amount increases from EUR 921 billion (sum of modes 1, 2 and 4) to EUR 2 367 billion (also including exports via foreign affiliates).
-In other words, about 60 % of the EU-27’s total services are supplied via mode 3.
+Figure 1 presents the EUs' services exports to countries outside the EU (partner non-EU countries), broken down by the four modes of supply in 2018.
+When comparing the EU’s total exports of services (all four modes) with the exports performed through modes 1, 2 and 4 (computed from the ITSS), the amount increases from €990 billion (sum of modes 1, 2 and 4) to €2 429 billion (also including mode 3, exports via foreign affiliates).
+In other words, 59% (or €1 439 billion) of the EU’s exports of services are supplied via mode 3.

-When including the ‘imports’ through foreign affiliates (mode 3), the imported services from countries outside the EU increase from about EUR 912 billion (sum of modes 1, 2 and 4) to EUR 2 125 billion respectively.
-Hence, mode 3 comprised 57 % of total services imports to the EU-27 (Figure 2).
+Figure 2 presents EU imports from countries outside the EU, broken down by the four modes of supply.
+When including the ‘imports’ through foreign affiliates (mode 3), the imported services from countries outside the EU increase from about €935 billion (sum of modes 1, 2 and 4) to €2 244 billion respectively.
+Hence, mode 3 comprised 58% of the imported supply of services to the EU.

-Figure 5 presents data on the volume of exports of services by mode and service item.
-This shows that ‘other business services’ (including R&D, accounting, and legal services) have the top ranking, with nearly EUR 493 billion exported to countries outside the EU.
-They are followed by ‘distribution services’ (almost EUR 400 billion) and ‘transport services’ (EUR 377 billion).
+Figure 5 presents the EU exports of the supply of services broken down by mode and type of service.
+This shows that ‘other business services’ (including R&D, accounting, and legal services) have the top ranking, with nearly €533 billion exported to countries outside the EU.
+They are followed by ‘transport services’ (€408 billion) and ‘distribution services’ (almost €404 billion).
 By contrast, export volumes of ‘manufacturing services’ and ‘maintenance and repair services’ are marginal.

-For services imports (Figure 6), ‘other business services’ again took the highest ranking, with EUR 616 billion in annual import volumes.
-They were followed by ‘distribution services’ (EUR 434 billion) and ‘telecommunication, computer and information services’ (EUR 316 billion).
+For services imports (Figure 6), ‘other business services’ again took the highest ranking, with €617 billion in annual import volumes.
+They were followed by ‘distribution services’ (€434 billion) and ‘telecommunication, computer and information services’ (€362 billion).

-EU Member States exports and imports of services by modes of supply in 2017
+EU Member States exports and imports of services by modes of supply in 2018

 There is considerable variation across Member States in terms of total exports and imports of services by modes of supply.
 This is mainly due to the differences in traded services across the countries, which is also related to their innovative technologies and expertise in trading in services globally.